jsavoie/jsavoie.github.io/_posts/2021-06-01-letsencrypt.md

 ```

 At this point you can finish editing bind and can call "service bind9 reload" to reload the configuration.

-Onto running certbot.
+## Running certbot.

 ```
 # certbot certonly --dns-rfc2136 --dns-rfc2136-credentials /etc/letsencrypt/dns-creds.ini \